 He was also frequently asked by the immigration service as an interpreter and translator, because even many Chinese people could not understand each other nor understood Dutch.
 I thought this was very amusing as a child, because I did not understand anything of the Chinese language myself.
 Unfortunately, I was not raised bilingual during my childhood.

 My father could write very beautifully and he mastered the Dutch language and spelling very well.
 It was funny when my school friends were at our home as they could understand my father with difficulty (due to his accent).
 It turns out I had no problem with his pronunciation, because it was a kind of second language for me that I had grown up with."

 When digging through our old family albums, we found two almost identical photographs of my dad and grandfather.
 The pictures reveal many similarities: they’re taken from the exact same position, display the same body language and facial expressions, and show them wearing the same long coat and slicked back hairdo.
 I mirrored the images so their bodies are facing towards each other.
 The red string is what connects them.

 Some of the photographs feature unfamiliar faces which still leave me with questions.
 A few of the prints also have short messages or descriptions with names written on the back of them in various languages that I tried to decipher, but they did not clarify or explain much.

-I manipulate those images to represent this unknowingness and the vague, abstruse and ambiguous relationship I have with them, and those shown within them.
-I blur and obscure the subjects’ identities, partially cutting into them, overlaying them or recreating a kind of accidental multiple exposure.
+I manipulate those images to represent this unknowingness and the abstruse and ambiguous relationship I have with them, and those shown within them.
+I blur and obscure the subjects’ identities through partially cutting into them, adding Chinese red seal ink paste, and overlaying them to recreate a kind of accidental, double exposure.